Naitreey/notes-and-knowledge/cs/html-css/notes.rst

   An example for ``<i>`` could be: "The <i>Queen Mary</i> sailed last night".
 Here, there is no added emphasis or importance on the word "Queen Mary".

+- ``<mark>``, highlighted text. a run of text marked for reference purpose, due to its relevance in a particular context. 例如搜索结果中标记关键字.

+  strong vs em vs mark.

+  * The <strong> element represents strong importance for its contents.
+Changing the importance of a piece of text with the strong element does not change the meaning of the sentence.

+    <strong> denotes important text, but does not affect meaning.

+  * The <em> element represents stress emphasis of its contents.
+The placement of stress emphasis changes the meaning of the sentence.

+    <em> denotes important text and affects the meaning of the content by saying
+    that it should be read/spoken with emphasis.

+  * The <mark> element represents a run of text in one document marked or highlighted for reference purposes, due to its relevance in another context.

+    <mark> doesn't really have relevance to content, only context
+    (e.g.  marking content that matches a search term, misspelled words, selected content in a web app, etc.).

 - ``<q>``, inline quote. for short quote that does not require paragraph break.
   Most modern browsers will automatically add quotation marks around text inside.